-- 1. Common types, materials and terminology - 2.
+- 1. Common types, materials, and terminology - 2.
 Applicable construction standards and installation methods - 3.
-Pump and discharge locations - 4.
-Typical defects (e.g., inoperative sump pump, broken/missing lid, missing check valve)
+Typical defects (e.g., missing piping supports,

 TASK 11: Identify and inspect interior components to assess defects and issues that may affect people or the performance of the building.
 (4%)